calebmwelsh/AnimeDatasetCompiler/readme.md

 ## Docker Support

-This project now includes Docker support for easier deployment and execution.
-See the [Docker README](DOCKER_README.md) for detailed instructions on:
+This project includes Docker support for easier deployment and execution.
+See the [Docker README](docker/docker-readme.md) for detailed instructions on:

 - Building and running the container
 - Setting up Kaggle API credentials